jarviscanada/jarvis_data_eng_ShenWang/sql/README.md

 # Introduction
+This two-part SQL Introduction Project aims to familiarize trainees with the basics of SQL, specifically DML and DDL.
+The first part focused on learning through an interactive exercise, where I mastered DML and DDL statements and various clause syntax.
+The second part involved a three-table database for a booking system.
+I set up the PSQL server using Docker and loaded sample data using a SQL file.
+I then wrote queries to simulate real-life usage of the table.
+Through this project, I can now create a simple booking database system and write complex constraints and queries to retrieve specific data.

 # SQL Quries

-###### Table Setup (DDL)
+#### Table Setup (DDL)

-For each table.
-We stated the column names and the data type that will be stored, and also the constraints (ex. for memid it will be integer and it cannot be NULL)
+For each table, we specified the column names, data types, and constraints.
+For example, the column "memid" is an integer and cannot be NULL.

-We have two constraints, one called members_pk, and second fk_members_recommendedby.
-For the PRIMARY KEY constraints, this will ensure the memid is not null and is unique.
-The second constraints is a FOREIGN KEY constraint where the recommendedby col will reference to the memid from cd.member.
-This means a entry cannot be created if the recommendedby doesn't match a pre existing memid.
-The ON DELETE SET NULL means if the referenced value,memid, is deleted, then the recommendedby will be set to NULL to ensure data integrity.
+We defined two constraints: "members_pk" and "fk_members_recommendedby."
+The PRIMARY KEY constraint "members_pk" ensures that "memid" is not null and is unique.
+The FOREIGN KEY constraint "fk_members_recommendedby" specifies that the "recommendedby" column references the "memid" from the "cd.members" table.
+This ensures that an entry cannot be created if "recommendedby" does not match an existing "memid."
+The "ON DELETE SET NULL" clause ensures that if the referenced "memid" is deleted, the "recommendedby" column is set to NULL, to maintain data integrity.

-Same case for the other two tables is just the contraints are a little different.
-Table two has one primary key constraints.
-Table two has two foreign key constraints without the delete set to null part.
+The other two tables follow similar principles, with slight variations in constraints.
+Table two has one PRIMARY KEY constraint, and two FOREIGN KEY constraints without the "ON DELETE SET NULL" clause.
 CREATE TABLE cd.members
     (
        memid integer NOT NULL,